Main Menu

-The Medical School Application Process
+The Medical School Application Process: 5 Tips for Success

 Application Overview and Tips to Submit Your Best Application

-• The Primary Application
+The Primary Application

-Typically open during the first week of May each year for the following year’s medical school class, the American Medical College Application Service (AMCAS®) is the Association of American Medical Colleges' central medical school application process.
+Typically open during the first week of May each year for the following year’s medical school class, the American Medical College Application Service (AMCAS®) is the Association of American Medical Colleges central medical school application process.

 The AMCAS is the primary application method for most U.S.-based medical schools.
-Whether you apply to 10 or 17 medical schools, you will submit only one primary application through the AMCAS.
+Whether you apply to 10 or 16 medical schools, you will submit only one primary application through the AMCAS.

-• The Secondary Application
+The Secondary Application

 • Why are you interested in this specific school?